 Snowman, J., Dobozy, E., Scevak, J., Bryer, F., Bartlett, B., & Biehler, R. (2009).
 Psychology applied to teaching.
 Milton, Qld: John Wiley & Sons.

 Wiebler, L. R. (2013).
 Developmental differences in response to trauma.
 In E. Rossen, & R. Hull (Eds.), Supporting and educating traumatized students.
 A guide for school-based professionals (pp. 37-47).
-Oxford University Press.
+New York, NY: Oxford University Press.